 Woof, what a craziness this time of the year is.
 Alex suggests if I stop washing windows at same time as decluttering kitchen while decorating the house for Christmas, life will be much easier.
 I agree, in theory.
 So, really it is all my fault.
 I agree again.

 I have been really going with the flow and taking not one day at a time but one hour at a time.
-In other words, snacking on rum balls and lunching with black bean nachos.
+In other words, snacking on healthy rum balls, making kombucha from scratch and lunching with black bean nachos.
 As you can tell, in my world things are under control.
 I just want to go to bed at like 5PM which I might do after decorating the tree with the boys after school today.
 And about once a day I wish I could be woken up in March.
 Otherwise, living a dream.

 I can’t complain, right?!
 Who wouldn’t want to have this for lunch like every lunch and then go for a nap?!
 You can even call these spicy black bean nachos Christmas nachos.
 Hint-hint: because red and green.

 Let me tell you what I honestly think about nachos.
 I mean real nachos.
 I LOVE nachos!
 Who doesn’t love nachos?!

 So, I personally think nachos can be a wholesome meal.
 Yep.
 It is what you do to your nachos and the quality of ingredients you use.
 And I’m not talking about zucchini or sweet potato nachos because while they might be veggie loaded, honestly they take forever to make and lack a real nacho crunch.

 Do you agree?
 Great!